tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 - The code solutions to ARC-AGI problems is not much harder than LeetCode problems.
     There are no advanced data structures.
     There is no need to optimize for time complexity.
-    There are no edge case that you find out and think through.
+    There are no edge cases that you find out and think through.
     Most of the time, you just need to put for loops in the correct places.
     For half of the ARC-AGI-2 eval set problems, I think I can write the code in under 10 minutes.

 I thought that I could easily achieve 6% just by lightly aligning the LLMs.
 As you can see, this is much harder than expected.

 I see writing or following a procedure[^LLM-only] to be the way to solve ARC-AGI.
-As a human, you solve ARC-AGI with a processes.
+As a human, you solve ARC-AGI with a process.
 You copy the input, change the grid size, change some colors - you follow some procedure.
 The procedure can be codified, with code.

 [^LLM-only]: Even if we have a LLM-only solution to solve ARC-AGI, it will involve the LLM reasoning by the coordinates, and making one operation at a time.
     Instead of writing code and executing it, it simulates the execution of the code.